400 kV Thames Crossing

 The 400 kV Thames Crossing is an overhead power line crossing of the River Thames, between Botany Marshes in Swanscombe, Kent, and West Thurrock, Essex, England.

 Its towers are the tallest electricity pylons in the UK.

+Construction

+The present crossing was built in 1961, by BICC.
+The steel was fabricated by Horseley Ironworks of Tipton.
+It was switched on in early November 1961.

-The present crossing was built in 1965, and comprises two 190-metre (623 feet) tall lattice towers each side of the Thames.
+It comprises two 190-metre (623 feet) tall lattice towers each side of the Thames.
 Some suggest that the choice of this height was deliberate, being just taller than the BT Tower in London.
 The span is 1372 metres, the minimum height of the conductors over the river is 76 metres (249 feet).
 Each tower has three crossarms and carries two circuits of 400 kV three-phase AC.

 400 kV power lines also cross the Thames at the Thames Cable Tunnel, the Dartford Cable Tunnel, and the London Power Tunnels.

 132 kV Thames Crossing

 There was at one time an earlier 132 kV crossing nearby, with towers 148.4 metres tall.
 Linking Dagenham and Crossness, it was built between 1927 and 1932 and was part of the Belvedere-Crowlands 132/33/25 kV double circuit.
 With the cessation of generation at Belvedere Power Station, this line was dismantled in 1987.